LucasionGS/Toxen3/changenotes.md

 - Added background dim level to settings.
 - Added `Advanced UI` to settings.
 It will enable more options in settings, as well as add a few new elements to the UI for more technical use.
   - If you're just a regular user of Toxen, this is not necessary to enable.
 It's meant for advanced users who want to work with Toxen in a more technical way.
+- Added Discord integration.
+Settings for these are located in `Settings > Advanced UI > Discord`.

 Minor changes:
 - Added fade-in/out animation for message cards.